-The goal of Pinellas Technical College's career and technical programs is an industry-recognized credential or professional license.
+The goal of Pinellas Technical College's career and technical programs is for each student to achieve an industry-recognized credential or professional license.
 Where certifications or licenses are linked to a career, Pinellas Technical College's goal is to prepare graduates of that career technical program for the certification or license exam.
 In some cases, Pinellas Technical College proctors the exams.
-Specific certification and license requirements are available from Pinellas Technical College counselors and program instructors.
+Specific certification and license requirements are available from Pinellas Technical College school counselors and program instructors.